PARTNER INITIATIVE

 Civic Ambassadors

-Since 2017, Everyday Democracy has played a key role in cultivating a network of local changemakers in our home state through the Connecticut Civic Ambassadors initiative.
-The initiative was launched in collaboration with former Connecticut Secretary of the State Denise Merrill and the CT Civic Health Advisory Group as a key strategy to improve the state’s civic health, which the National Conference on Citizenship defines as “the way that communities are organized to define and address public problems.”
+Everyday Democracy plays a key role in cultivating a network of local changemakers in our home state through the Connecticut Civic Ambassadors initiative.
+The initiative launched in 2017 in collaboration with former Connecticut Secretary of the State Denise Merrill and the CT Civic Health Advisory Group to improve the state’s civic health, which the National Conference on Citizenship defines as “the way that communities are organized to define and address public problems.”

 Group photo of smiling adults in front of a projector screen that says "Connecticut Civic Ambassadors"